sndean/ml4tSetup/macOS.md

-# Setting up on macOS (and wanting to use Jupyter Notebooks)
+# Setting up on macOS with virtualenv (for Jupyter Notebooks)

 My MacBook Air is running High Sierra Version 10.13.3.